May 1960 tornado outbreak sequence: Prague—Iron Post—Sapulpa, Oklahoma

-It began near Shawnee and finally lifted to NE of Sapulpa during the afternoon hours.
+This large and violent tornado began near Shawnee and finally lifted to NE of Sapulpa during the afternoon hours.
 On the ground, roughly 1hr., 45 minutes, the 800-yard wide funnel was described as a rapidly moving white barrel that never "left the landscape."

 In the northeastern regions of Prague, Oklahoma, the tornado caused $750,000 in losses to an oil refinery before passing near Paden at F4 intensity.

 Two of the 5 killed were at the Iron Post community.
 Multiple homes and farms were swept away and granulated or heavily damaged, with destruction of the trees nearby and fields torn to shreds with heavy scour.
 The tornado then tracked through parts of Sapulpa around 6:32 pm, claiming 3 more lives and injuring dozens more (81 overall).
 Over 300 homes were destroyed or damaged along with many buildings such as schools, churches, and businesses over a 15 city block area, though the most intense phases of the tornado occurred over mostly rural land, it could not have been any lower than F4/F5 at Sapulpa.
 In Sapulpa, some homes were swept away along with their old foundations and porches.
 Overall casualties were 5 killed, 81 inj.
 As of now, this is also the most intense tornado to occur within the Tulsa area.
 The hardest hit major population area was Sapulpa.
 The tornado lifted shortly before 7 pm, and was observed aloft over Tulsa.
 The tornado was the main event of a potent days long outbreak.